10 tips for picking the right bottle

 If you are choosing inexpensive white or rose wine, take the youngest vintage available.

-Don't always buy wine on special offer.
+Don't always buy wine on special offers.
 Always ask why the wine is on that offer.
 Sometimes the wine is on offer because it is in bad condition or it is too old, and they have to get rid of it.

-As always have a Winederful day :)
+As always have a WINEderful day :)